PRIM-L4S/PRIM-L4S/Victoria-move-notes.md

 # Moving to Victoria notes and todo

 - We should set `-retentionPeriod=100y`
-- We might want to take a look at: https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#downsampling
+- We might want to take a look at: https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#downsampling.
+Actually, it seems to be a entreprise only feature, so it's probably not activated by default.

 Euuuh certaines features sont payantes ??